valifyde/eslint-config-webp-stencil-prettier-husky/README.md

 [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh"
 ```

-## Known issues
+## Known issues / things to improve / side notes

-Dont change the `compilerOptions.lib` and `.target` in your `./tsconfig.json` to `es2022`.
+- Dont change the `compilerOptions.lib` and `.target` in your `./tsconfig.json` to `es2022`.
 This will break the stencil component(s).

-If linting does not work after installation, simply restart vscode.
+- If linting does not work after installation, simply restart vscode.

+- If you want to use pnpm instead of npm, run the following command after installation:
+  `npm i && rm -rf node_modules && rm package-lock.json && pnpm i`

+- Update local linting settings in vscode, after a new version of this package is released:
+  `npm run install:config`

+- 2do: Better handling with symlinks and bamboo builds

 ## License